-The sole US manufacturer, Hospira, said new batches of sodium thiopental will not be available until January.
+The sole US manufacturer, Hospira, has blamed the shortage on problems with its raw-material suppliers and said new batches of sodium thiopental will not be available until January at the earliest.

 Nine states have a total of 17 executions scheduled between now and the end of January, including Missouri, Ohio, Oklahoma, Tennessee and Texas.